Pre-order your copy of Shoot Like a Girl today! Pub date is March 7, 2017.

 During her time in the Guard, in addition to the deployments to Afghanistan, Major Hegar flew marijuana eradication missions, wildfire suppression with buckets of water on cargo slings, evacuated survivors from hurricane-devastated cities, and rescued many civilians on civil Search and Rescue missions in California and out at sea.
 On her third tour to Afghanistan on July 29th 2009, she was shot down on a Medevac mission and sustained wounds resulting in her being awarded the Purple Heart.
 Her actions on this mission saved the lives of her crew and patients, earning her the Distinguished Flying Cross with Valor Device (making MJ the sixth woman in history to receive the DFC...the first was Amelia Earhart...and only the second ever to receive it with the Valor Device).
 In 2012, Major Hegar filed suit against the Secretary of Defense asserting that the Combat Exclusion Policy was unconstitutional.
 In 2013, the Secretary of Defense repealed the Policy effective immediately.

 Today, MJ lives in Austin with her family and works as an Executive Coach and Consultant.
 She has an Executive MBA from the University of Texas at Austin and is a graduate of Leadership Austin's Essential Class of 2015.
 MJ gives back to her alma mater by teaching in the University of Texas McCombs School of Business, mentoring cadets at the university, and serving on the AFROTC Advisory Committee.
+MJ advocates for victims of Domestic Violence through volunteering and sitting on the Board of Directors of the Texas Advocacy Project.
 She continues to write and speak publicly about her experiences in the military and her fight for increased military readiness through equality.
 MJ is currently represented by The Lavin Agency speakers bureau and Gillian Mackenzie, literary agent.
-Her new book SHOOT LIKE A GIRL will be published in March of 2017 by Penguin Berkley Caliber, and the movie has been optioned by TriStar with Angelina Jolie reported to be playing MJ.
+Her new book SHOOT LIKE A GIRL was published in March of 2017 by Penguin Berkley Caliber, and the movie has been optioned by TriStar with Angelina Jolie reported to be playing MJ.